Interesting Facts About Josephine Baker

 Later in her life, Baker faced financial hardship.
 Kelly, then princess consort of Rainier III of Monaco, offered her a villa and financial assistance to her dear friend.

-One response to “Interesting Facts About Josephine Baker
+8 responses to “Interesting Facts About Josephine Baker

 1. I went to see this production/one woman show.
 It was unforgettable.
 She did a wonderful job, with great dance moves, and a great voice too.